BNN-UPC/ignnition/docs/train_and_evaluate.md

 Then, by visiting *localhost:6006*, the user can analyse the different statistics produced during the training phase to evaluate the model (e.g., loss, mean absolute error, mean relative error, R2...)

-### One-step training
-Finally, we incorporated another function that is specially interesting in the context of *Reinforcement Learning*.
-This function allows to do training only on a batch of data passed by parameter to the function.
-This allows the incorporation of *IGNNITION* in real-world *Deep Reinforcement Learning (DRL)* applications that make use of the incredible power of GNNs to develop cutting-edge solutions.
-For this, we must only make the call shown below, passing an array of samples, each of which follows the same structure defined in [Generate your dataset](generate_your_dataset.md).

-    model.one_step_training(training_batch)

-In this case, the *train_options.yaml* file needs not to indicate any training or validation dataset, as the data is directly fed by parameter.

 ### Evaluate
 We also incorporated a very useful function which allows the user to evaluate by obtaining performance metrics of a previously trained model.
 More specifically, the *Evaluate* functionality takes as input the speficied validation dataset --or the array of samples passe.
 Then, after loading the indicated model, it will make the corresponding predictions for each of the samples, and then will compute the performance metrics of these predictions with respect to the true label found in the dataset.